هذه الترجمة لم تكتمل. رجاءً ساعد بترجمة هذه المقالة من الإنجليزية.

 Full details of the app security architecture are available here: https://wiki.mozilla.org/Apps/Security

 - The app manifest must be served from the same origin as the app.

 - The app manifest must be served a

 - Apps should not use redirects or iframes to load content that the developer isn't authorized to use.

-- Requested privileges must be specified in the app manifest with description of why the privilege is needed.
+- Requested permissions must be specified in the app manifest with description of why the permission is needed.

 - Any apps that violate our Content Guidelines below are not allowed.
 If you think you have an edge case, please ask the review team for clarification, even if the app isn’t yet ready to be submitted.
 We want to help you stay on the right track, rather than invest development time into content that will be rejected.